-- 10.1 Selection Priorities: Selection Priorities consist of the following:
+10.1 Selection Priorities: Selection Priorities consist of the following:

 - a.
 Large Family Housing

 - b.
 People with Disabilities

 - c.
 Economic Integration

 - d.
 Access to Higher Performing Schools

 - e.
 Rural/Tribal

 - f.
 Workforce Housing

 - g.
 Other Contributions

 - h.
 Financial Readiness to Proceed/Leveraged Funds

 - i.
 Intermediary Costs

 - j.
 Unacceptable Practices

 - k.
 Eventual Tenant Ownership

 - I. Planned Community Development

 - m.
 Preservation

 - n.
 Permanent Supportive Housing for High Priority Homeless

 - o.
 Location Efficiency

 - p.
 Universal Design

 - q.
 Smoke free Buildings

 - r.
-Long Term Affordability
+Cost Containment

 - s.
 MBE/WBE

 - 10.2 Preference Priorities: Preference Priorities consist of the following:

 - a.
 Serves Lowest Income Tenants/Rents Reduction

 - b.
 Rental Assistance

 - c.
 QCT/Community Revitalization and Tribal Equivalent Areas

 - d.
-Cost Containment
+Long Term Affordability

 - 10.3 Tie Breakers: If two or more proposals have equal number of points, the following will be used to determine selection:

 - a.
 First tie breaker: Priority will be given to the project with the greater number of points in Preference Priority criteria; if a tie still remains;

 - b.
-Second tie breaker: Priority will be given to a project located in a city that has not received tax credits in the last two years; if a tie still remains;
+Second tie breaker: Priority will be given to a project located in a city, township or Tribal Reservation that has not received tax credits in the last two years; if a tie still remains;

-- c.
-Third tie breaker: Priority will be given to the project with the highest "Percentage of Funds